bvezilic/DnD-name-generator/README.md

 ### Performance evaluation

 Wow, this README has gotten quite fat...
 Okay, let's wrap it up with evaluation.
-There is a notebook that's going to show:
+There is a notebook that's going to show some actual and interesting results instead of wall-of-text explaining how I struggled with such simple task.

+Anyhow, what you can find there is:
 1) Statistics of the dataset
 2) Training of the model
 3) Generating samples during different stages of training and comparing them with the most similar names in the dataset

-That's everything I wanted to share, and may the dice ever be in your favor!
+That's everything I wanted to share, I can't believe you come all the way to the last line...
+Well, thank you and may the dice ever be in your favor!
+(Or Tensor shapes...)